dev-academy-programme/orientation---Archived/4-tools/sublime-text-3/README.md

   </figcaption>
 </figure>

 See how the `<head>` and `<body>` elements are closed up right now, and see the little ... next to them.
-If I mouse over the gutter, I will see a whole line of little triangles like that indicating where I can click to close or open sections of code.
+If we mouse over the gutter, we will see a whole line of little triangles like that indicating where we can click to close or open sections of code.
 This is great for keeping only the part of the code you're working on visible. *Clutter is the enemy of good code!* The human mind can only handle so much input.
 Reduce clutter every chance you get and you will do better, faster work, and you'll enjoy it more.

 Again, clean, well-written, uncluttered code written in a comfortable, uncluttered environment free from distractions *cannot be stressed too highly!* Begin making great habits from Day One.